Raniconduh/cscroll/README.md

 ## Installation

-cscroll has one dependency: ncurses.
+The cscroll binary has one dependency to run: ncurses.
 To compile cscroll you must install `libncurses`.
+However, compilation through the makefile requires `pkg-config` as well.

 On Debian and Ubuntu based system this should be titled `libncurses-dev` and may be installed with `sudo apt install libncurses-dev`.